Rustam Ibrahimbekov: Film career

 White Sun of the Desert (1969), for which he co-wrote the script with Valentin Yezhov, became a cult film in the USSR.
 From the 1970s, he collaborated with Nikita Mikhalkov.
 Urga, Territory of Love, directed by Mikhalkov and released in North America as Close to Eden, won the Golden Lion Award in the Venice Film Festival, as well as the Felix Award in Berlin as Best European Film.
-Close to Eden was nominated for American Film Academy Award (Oscar) in 1995 as Best Foreign Language Film.
-Burnt by the Sun (directed by Mikhalkov) received an Academy Award for Best Foreign Language Film in 1994 and Grand Prize of the Jury at 47th Cannes International Film Festival; their film “The Barber of Siberia” was the most expensive European production of 1997.
-However in 2008, he admitted having effectively stopped working with Mikhalkov due to political disagreements between them.
+Close to Eden was nominated for an American Film Academy Award (Oscar) in 1995 as Best Foreign Language Film.
+Burnt by the Sun (directed by Mikhalkov) received an Academy Award for Best Foreign Language Film in 1994 and the Grand Prize of the Jury at 47th Cannes International Film Festival; their film The Barber of Siberia was the most expensive European production of 1997.
+However, in 2008, he admitted having effectively stopped working with Mikhalkov due to political disagreements between them.

 Ibragimbekov was co-screenwriter with Sergei Bodrov of French director Régis Wargnier's Oscar-nominated 1999 movie East/West.

-Writing and theatre work
+Writing and theater work

 Ibragimbekov was a well-known writer.
 Several collected works were published in Russia, Azerbaijan and abroad.
-He also wrote over ten theatre plays that were staged in numerous theatres.
-In 2001, Ibragimbekov founded Ibrus, a cultural centre in Baku functioning as a theatre where plays are acted in both Azerbaijani and Russian.
+He also wrote over ten theater plays that were staged in numerous theaters.
+In 2001, Ibragimbekov founded Ibrus, a cultural center in Baku functioning as a theater where plays are acted in both Azerbaijani and Russian.

 Other roles

-In 1987 İbrahimbeyov was a member of the jury at the 15th Moscow International Film Festival.
+In 1987, İbrahimbeyov was a member of the jury at the 15th Moscow International Film Festival.

 He was the head of the awards jury at the inaugural Golden Minbar International Festival of Muslim Cinema in 2005.

-Ibragimbekov was the chairman of the Confederation of Filmmakers' Unions (CFU), which represents filmmakers from all of the former Soviet republics, Secretary of the Russian Filmmakers' Union, and member of European Film Academy and Academy of Motion Picture Arts and Sciences.
-He split his time between Baku, Moscow, and Los Angeles.
+Ibragimbekov was the chairman of the Confederation of Filmmakers' Unions (CFU), which represents filmmakers from all of the former Soviet republics, Secretary of the Russian Filmmakers' Union, and member of the European Film Academy and Academy of Motion Picture Arts and Sciences.